nirmie/serving_on_k8_rocm/README.md

 ### 7. Add worker nodes [optional]
 -   Use the join command saved from before on the worker nodes after installing all requirements.
 You can reprint it by running `kubeadm token create --print-join-command` on the control plane node.
 Make sure to use `sudo` if running as a normal user.
 -   Run `kubectl get nodes` on the master node to ensure the worker node appears and is detected by the master node.
--   You can add roles for nodes by labelling the node with the following command (reokace /<node_name/> with the proper node name listed with `kubectl get nodes`:
+-   You can add roles for nodes by labelling the node with the following command (replace `<node_name>` with the proper node name listed with `kubectl get nodes`:
 ```
 kubectl label node <node_name>  node-role.kubernetes.io/worker=worker
 ```